-Fort Washington Hospital
+Fort Washington Medical Center

 Fort Washington Medical Center is a 37-bed acute care hospital in Prince George’s County, Maryland.
 The hospital serves patients in the Fort Washington, Oxon Hill, and Temple Hills areas, as well as parts of southeast Washington, DC.
 Nexus Health, a private health care organization owns and manages the community-based hospital.